Methods Of Teaching Mathematics – mth506 (3 credits)

-This course focuses on the methodology and assessment strategies that enhance learning in P-8 mathematics.
+This course focuses on the methodology and assessment strategies that enhance learning in preschool through eighth-grade mathematics.
 Topics include an overview of mathematics content and process standards, developmentally effective instructional strategies, assessment, and classroom and materials management.

-- Identify the content and process standards in P-8 mathematics.
+- Identify the content and process standards in preschool through eighth-grade mathematics.

 - Apply national and local mathematics standards to instruction and assessment.